How We’re Different

-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), trauma therapies such as Eye Movement Desensitization and Reprocessing (EMDR), and other experiential therapies help identify and replace unhealthy thought patterns as well as build resources for new ways of thinking.
-We equip residents with ways to manage stress, triggers, and navigate relationships, so they can experience life in a whole new way.
+Trauma-focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), and other experiential therapies help men identify unhealthy thought patterns, while developing new ways of thinking.

 Individualized Care Plans

-Living and working on campus keep our men safe and fully supported for one full year.
-Plus, our therapeutic staff support our residents as they are reintroduced to the most important relationships into their lives in a healthy, supportive way.
+Living and working on campus keeps our men safe and fully supported.
+We support and supervise as they reintroduce important relationships back into their lives in a healthy, supportive way.

 “It was a long year, but everything you learn, you can use when you leave.
 Look at this opportunity as an investment.
 No Longer Bound not only saved my life, but they made me who I am today.”